3 Quantitative Strategies Based on Alternative Data

 What is the value of information?

 In modern-day investing information is the biggest advantage an investor can hold.
 And with the advent of alternative data, one has loads of varied intelligence to look at.
+Nowadays, there are countless sources of alternative data that exist that could be incorporated into a quantitative strategy by investors in search of greater alpha generation.

 In fact, alternative data has been called “the deepest, least utilized alpha source in the world today” by the NASDAQ platform for alternative data, Quandl.